And for that matter, what makes a good speech?

 Focus on positives not negatives

-Any training you do to become more effective at public speaking should always focus on the positive aspects of what you already do well.
+Any speech training you do to become more effective at public speaking should always focus on the positive aspects of what you already do well.

 Nothing can undermine confidence more than telling someone what they aren't doing well.